-LiNK instructors help you prepare for GED/HSED testing.
+LiNK staff help you prepare for GED testing or with the completion of HSED requirements.

-- Use free study materials and computer resources to prepare for the General Education Development (GED) Certificate or High School Equivalency Diploma (HSED). - Get help from instructors who guide you through the testing process. - Learn job-seeking skills.
+- Use free study materials and computer resources to prepare for the General Education Development (GED^{}) Certificate or High School Equivalency Diploma (HSED). - Get help from dedicated staff who guide you through the GED/HSED program requirements. - Develop a plan to transition into a college-level program or career advancement.